adriangbrown/etl-email/README.md

 process_email_data()
   -update file path(s) for customer csv files
-  -read each csv and add column to label each group, concatenate to one dataframe -export to csv
+  -read each csv via pandas and add column to label each group, concatenate to one dataframe.
+Multiple appends are used to concatenate each dataframe to eachother
-  -copy csv to data table
+  -export to csv
+  -copy csv to data table:  fields = email_address, label -perform analyses on data table, joining the email_address field to other relevant tables